-71 Photos of Hot Celebrity Dads Just in Time for Father’s Day
+Celebrate Father’s Day with These 76 Pics of Hot Celebrity Dads

 Tim McGraw

-Country superstar McGraw has three daughters—Gracie, 20, Maggie, 18, and Audrey, 15—with wife Faith Hill.
+Country superstar McGraw has three daughters—Gracie, 21, Maggie, 19, and Audrey, 16—with wife Faith Hill.

 Photo: